Discover the best UK universities for Journalism in 2026. Learn from industry experts and build skills to kickstart your media career.

 - Weighting: Scores out of 100; ties broken by academic score.

-Top-Ranked Journalism Universities Explained
+Top-Ranked Journalism Universities in the UK

 University of Sheffield